🦋 WHEN WAS THE LAST TIME YOU WERE THERE FOR YOURSELF? → EXPLORE SELF-LOVE WORKBOOK

 Reconnect with your body

 Self-love is not just mental.
 It is physical and emotional, too.
 Listening to your body helps you understand your needs more clearly.
+Many people try to build self-love entirely through mindset, but your body often notices your needs before your mind does.

 This is something we explore in Listen to Your Body, where awareness becomes a form of care.